anthonymiglio/nd013-c5-control-and-trajectory-tracking/README.md

 ## Project Report:

-Answer the following questions:
-### Add the plots to your report and explain them.

 The image below shows the ego car in the CARLA simulator at the starting point.
 <img src="/img/PID_control_1.png"/>